jiaero/Project_BH/README.md

 # Project_BH

-This Repository created for practicing overall git command and git flow
+## This Repository created for practicing overall of git command and git flow

+FYI : BH means Big Hands